PushpkGoat/iOS-emojis-on-Chrome/README.md

 ## 🛠 Installation Guide
 1. **Download** this repository

+2. Extract it.
-2. Navigate to:
+3. Navigate to:
    ```
    chrome://extensions  [Chrome]
    about:addons        [Firefox]
    ```
-3. Enable Developer mode (toggle switch)
+4. Enable Developer mode (toggle switch)
-4. Click **Load unpacked** and select the extension folder
+5. Click **Load unpacked** and select the extension folder

 ---